Hattula: Lepaa Horticultural Institute

-The Lepaa Horticultural Institute was founded in 1912 on the former lands of the Lepaa Manor, whose history dates back to the Middle Ages in the 1400s.
+The Lepaa Horticultural Institute was founded on the former lands of the Lepaa Manor, whose history dates back to the Middle Ages in the 1400s.
 The manor's owner, Karl Fredrik Packalén, bequeathed the estate to the state in 1902 on the condition that an agricultural or horticultural school would be established and maintained there.
-The decision to establish the school was confirmed in 1909, and teaching began in the autumn of 1912.
-The manor's fields were transformed into apple orchards, greenhouses were built, and the manor's parks were expanded for the institute's use.
-The Lepaa Horticultural Institute has continuously served as a center for horticultural education for over a hundred years, and a horticultural school was founded alongside it in 1923.
+Teaching began in 1912.
+A horticultural school was founded alongside it in 1923.
+Today, the Lepaa Horticultural Institute operates as part of Häme University of Applied Sciences.